.The question of “What the Hell?!” could theologically be re-worded into the question, “Which Hell?” Christian Hell has a few popular variants.

-There are four major views on hell, and we’ll explore each one.
-This won’t explore if folks are going to heaven or hell, but rather just the views of what’s cooking up in the hell’s kitchen.
-Not wanting to go to hell is a normally sentiment; however, here I won’t discuss avoiding it.
+There are four major views on hell, and together we’ll explore each one.
+This won’t explore if certain folks are going to heaven or hell.
+Rather, this is an investigation regarding what’s cooking up in Hell’s kitchen.

-In the end however, I feel the need to not toss out the oldest option or embrace a newfangled view point, but to rather shift the question to think more about how hell relates to grace, and unmerited grace at that.
+By discussing these views, I hope to make clear the need is not to toss out the oldest option or embrace a newfangled view-point.
+Rather, we need to shift the question to think more about how hell relates to grace, and unmerited grace at that.

 The Nominal View is of a “Contrapasso” Hell

 The sentiment that eternal hell is a place of retribution is the most popular conception of hell.
 Theologians call this ideal a divine contrapasso.

 A contrapasso is a law of divine retribution where the punishment matches the crime.
 It is a universal conception.
 It is universal in that it is not particular to Judeo-Christian religions, but is also expressed in other religious traditions that have very different worldviews than Christianity.

 Ideas like karma/dharma, or yin/yang still allow for a hell, and paganism in multiple cultures have posited the ideal of realms of punishment.
 Even our term “Hell” steams from a Norse myth of a realm of terror or sinners called Nieblheim ruled by the half Zombie goddess Hell.

 “Hope not ever to see Heaven.
 I have come to lead you to the